avlis-MMO/Computer-Vision/Project_1_Volume_Control/README.md

 # Volume Control

-Welcome to the **Volume Control** project repository.
+Welcome to the **Volume Control** project.
 This project showcases an innovative approach to adjusting the PC's volume through computer vision techniques.
 By detecting the distance between two fingers, the script dynamically controls the volume level.

 ## Project Overview